 Mr. Laurie is a nationally renowned mediator and arbitrator.
-Mr. Laurie is an American Arbitration Association (AAA) and International Mediation Institute (IMI) certified mediator and AAA-certified arbitrator for over 20 years, and has provided neutral services around the country on all types of construction disputes.
-He is a AAA Master Mediator and on its distinguished Mega Project Panel of Arbitrators.
-He is a member of the National Academy of Distinguished Neutrals, a fellow of the American College of Civil Trial Mediators, and he is consistently ranked as a top lawyer neutral in Leading Lawyers Network.
+Mr. Laurie is an American Arbitration Association (AAA), International Mediation Institute (IMI) certified mediator, and AAA-certified arbitrator for over 20 years and has provided neutral services around the country on all types of construction disputes.
+He is in select company as being one of only a few neutrals who is both a AAA Master Mediator and a Mega Project Panel Arbitrator.
+He is also a member of the National Academy of Distinguished Neutrals, and a fellow of the American College of Civil Trial Mediators.

-Ty has mediated numerous construction disputes to successful conclusions throughout his 20 years of experience as a certified mediator.
+Ty has mediated numerous construction disputes to successful conclusions throughout his 25 years of experience as a certified mediator.
 His success rate is over 90 percent, and most of the cases he hasn’t settled as a mediator ultimately resulted in settlements due to the significant progress made during the mediations he conducted.
 Several attorneys, contractors, owners, design professionals, insurers and sureties can attest to Ty’s effectiveness, fairness and persuasiveness as a mediator.
-He is listed as a top lawyer neutral in Leading Lawyers Network.

-A typical mediation is 2 days, with Ty’s mediations ranging from one to five non-consecutive days.
-His mediations generally include 4 to 7 parties, but he has had few as 2 and as many as 20 parties.
-Ty’s mediations include the gambit of construction law-related disputes and include such ancillary issues as insurance coverage disputes involving commercial general liability, professional liability, property/builder’s risk and director and officers insurance policies, as well as surety law and general real estate/entitlement claims.
+A typical mediation is 2 days, with Ty’s mediations ranging from one to nine non-consecutive days.
+His mediations generally include 4 to 7 parties, but he has had few as 2 and as many as 26 parties.
+Ty’s mediations include the gambit of construction law-related disputes and include such ancillary issues as insurance coverage disputes involving commercial general liability, professional liability, property/builder’s risk and director and officers’ insurance policies, as well as surety law and general real estate/entitlement claims.

 While a list of references is available upon request, below is a sampling of some of Ty’s successfully concluded mediations: